Chapter 3 Using DaSEH Materials Leaf

 3.5 Additional Use Cases

 Our materials can be used in a variety of ways that cater to the learner’s goals, experience, and interests.
-Below, we provide a few examples of how they could be used .
-If you use DaSEH resources in a new way, we would love to hear about it!
+Below, we provide a few examples of how they could be used.
+If you use DaSEH resources in a new way, please let us know about it!

 Our final project guidelines could also be expanded to create a more involved project.